mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax_support.md

       Basic semantics: insert 'target_obj' into the 'index' bit of 'list_object'.

       The 'index' requirement must be a constant 'int'.
 If the length of 'list_object' is 'list_obj_size'.
 When 'index < -list_obj_size', insert the first place in 'List'.
-When 'index >= -list_obj_size', insert at the end of 'List'.
+When 'index >= list_obj_size', insert at the end of 'List'.
 A negative 'index' represents the number of digits from back to front.

       Examples are as follows: